Accessing CDIP Data: Frequently Asked Questions

 - How can I obtain your most recent data automatically?

-The easiest way to obtain our data automatically is to run a browser
+Another easy way to obtain our data automatically is to scrape one of

 on the CDIP site for this purpose.
 For example, the command to obtain